 In only 100 years, coffee had established itself as a commodity crop throughout the world.
 Missionaries and travelers, traders and colonists continued to carry coffee seeds to new lands and coffee trees were planted worldwide.
 Plantations were established in magnificent tropical forests and on rugged mountain highlands.
 Some crops flourished, while others were short-lived.
 New nations were established on coffee economies.
 Fortunes were made and lost.
 And by the end of the 18th century, coffee had become one of the world's most profitable export crops.

-Everyone recognizes a roasted coffee bean but unless you have lived or traveled in a coffee growing country, you might not recognize an actual coffee tree.
-Pruned short in cultivation, but capable of growing more than 30 feet high, a coffee tree is covered with dark-green, waxy leaves growing opposite each other in pairs.
+Everyone recognizes the roasted Arabica coffee bean but unless you have lived or traveled in a coffee growing country side, you might not recognize an actual coffee tree.
+Pruned short in cultivation, but capable of growing more than 30 feet high, a arabica coffee tree is covered with dark-green, waxy leaves growing opposite each other in pairs.
 Coffee cherries grow along the tree's branches.
 It takes nearly a year for a cherry to mature after the flowering of the fragrant, white blossoms.
 Because it grows in a continuous cycle, it is not unusual to see flowers, green fruit and ripe fruit simultaneously on a single tree.
 The trees can live as long as 20 - 30 years and are capable of growing in a wide range of climates, as long as there is no harsh fluctuation in temperature.
 Optimally, they prefer a rich soil and mild temperatures, with frequent rain and shaded sun.

-Coffee traces its biological heritage to a genus of plants known as Coffea.
+Arabica Coffee traces its biological heritage to a genus of plants known as Coffea.
 Within the genus there are over 500 genera and 6,000 species of tropical trees and shrubs.
 The genus was first described in the 18th century by the Swedish botanist, Carolus Linneaus, who also described Coffea arabica in his Species Plantarum in 1753.
 Botanists have disagreed ever since on the exact classification.
 This is understandable considering that coffee plants can range from small shrubs to tall trees, with leaves from 1 to 40 centimeters in size, and from purple or yellow, to the predominant dark green, in color.
 It has been estimated that there are anywhere from 25 to 100 species of coffee plants.

 The Anatomy of a Coffee Cherry